Looking for the best garden hoe?

 Remove dirt from the blade by hosing it off under maximum pressure, preferably after each use.
 Remove hardened clay with a hard bristle brush if needed.

 Wipe the wooden or fiberglass handle with a damp cloth.
 Dry the tool completely before storing it in your shed.
+I also suggest you take a look at this guide to cleaning and maintaining gardening tools from Iowa State University.

 I recommend you sand your hoe’s hardwood handle with medium-grit sandpaper at least twice a year to prevent splintering.
-Rub in some vegetable oil to give it shine.
+Rub in some vegetable oil to give it a shine.

 Check out this YouTube video for a demonstration: